-This past weekend Luke and I decided to check out another local Christmas event: the light display at Borst Park.
-Borst Park is close to the freeway and downtown; not far from Luke’s work.
-During most of December (9th-25th) the park hosts a light display open from 6-9pm for people to drive through.
-FYI I am not the best iphone photo taker especially when it’s at night and we are moving so please excuse my unfocused pictures, I hope they still provide a glimpse of what we experienced.
+This past weekend L and I decided to check out another local Christmas event.
+During most of December (9th-25th) a local park hosts a light display open from 6-9pm for people to drive through.
+FYI I am not the best i photo taker but I hope they still provide a glimpse of what we experienced.

 Passing the entrance booth a sign showed the name of a local AM radio station playing classic Christmas music.
 We tuned in and waited in line until there was a good distance between us and the car in front of us.